June 18, 2021

 More volume is perhaps the most important factor in promoting hypertrophy.
 This is why you’ll find bodybuilders generally using weights of 75-80% of 1RM with a rep range of 8-12 and sets of 3-4, although this can vary.

-We created a sample powerbuilding program that is spread over 5 workouts throughout the week.
-You should have two days off per week to allow your body ample time to recover fromm the stress put on your body.
+We created a powerbuilding program that is spread over 5 training sessions throughout the week.
+You should have two days off per week to allow your body ample time to recover from the stress put on your body.
 As you will see the major lifts on the power days have the rep and sets as:

 Note: Feel free to switch up the accessory lifts if you don't have access to certain equipment or if you want to target certain muscles more or less than we have.
 Just make sure to keep the major lifts in your powerbuilding program.
 As always, get a 5-10 minute dynamic warm up in before you begin your workout followed by a 5-10 minute cool down.